-A Costochondral separation sometimes known as a rib separation usually occurs after a direct impact.
+A Costochondral separation is sometimes known as a rib separation usually occurs after a direct impact.

 Costochondral separation symptoms